 Tortuga products are durable but not immortal.
-Sadly, nothing lasts forever.
+We all get attached to our bags, but nothing lasts forever.

 Most travelers replace their luggage every few years.
-Barring a defect as mentioned above, your Tortuga will easily handle all of your adventures during that time.
+Barring a defect, your Tortuga will easily handle all of your adventures during that time.

 The most common point of failure on a bag is the zipper.
-That's why we use YKK zippers; widely accepted as the best in the business.
+That's why we use YKK zippers.
+YKK is widely acknowledged as the best zipper in the business.

 Another common failure point is the fasteners.
 That's why we use Duraflex buckles.
 You'll hear a satisfying 'click' when you buckle up your bag.